 Choosing A Weight – How heavy should I go?

 Because we equate weight with strength, there is a tendency to think that heavier is better.
 Not so!
 The key in medicine ball training is to insure that both speed of a selected movement and resistance to the selected movement are involved in the overload.
 Just heavy enough to provide resistance but not so heavy as to alter the structure and speed of the selected movement.
-4, 6, and 8 pound balls work for any participant.
+4lb , 5lb, and up to 20lb medicine balls can work for participants.
 Even though the resistance is the same, the velocity will increase with the strength, size and power of the participant.
 The heavy medicine balls are used where slower, more strength related exercises are featured.